qzan9/jni-ubmk/README.md

 is eligible for compilation, code that wants to execute it will wait until it is in fact compiled (rather than continuing to execute in the interpreter asynchronously).

+## Inlining ##

+code that follows good object-oriented design often contains a number of attributes that are accessed via getters (and perhaps setters). the overhead for invoking a method call like this is quite high, especially relative to the amount of code in the method.
+JVMs now routinely perform code inlining for these kinds of methods.

+inlining is enabled by default. it can be disabled using `-XX:-Inline` flag.

+there is *NO basic visibility* into how the JVM inlines code. if you compile the JVM from source, you can produce a debug version that includes the flag `-XX:+PrintInlining`.

+the basic decision about whether to inline a method depends on *how hot* it is and its *size*. the JVM determines if a method is hot (i.e., called frequently) based on an internal calculation; it is *NOT* directly subject to any tunable parameters. if a method is eligible for inlining because it is called frequently, then it will be inlined only if its bytecode size is less than 325 bytes (or whatever is specified as the `-XX:MaxFreqInlineSize=N` flag). otherwise, it is eligible for inlining only if it is small: less than 35 bytes (or whatever is specified as the `-XX:MaxInlineSize=N` flag).

 # JVM Performance #